rlacher/allianz-sentiment-challenge/README.md

 ## Key Features

-- **Fetch Comments:** Retrieves the 25 most recent comments from a specified subfeddit.
+- **Fetch Comments:** Retrieves the 25 most recent comments from a specified subfeddit, optionally sorted by polarity.
 - **Analyse Sentiment:** Classifies comments as *positive* or *negative* using a sentiment model.
 - **Structured Output:** Returns comment text, polarity scores and sentiment labels in JSON format.
 - **FastAPI-Based:** Built with a lightweight, high-performance RESTful API framework.